Geocodio/geocodio-php/README.md

 ## Laravel Service Provider and Facade
 A service provder and facade are available if you are using Laravel.
 Once you've added the package to your composer.json file, run `php composer.phar update`.
 Add `'Stanley\Geocodio\ServiceProviders\LaravelServiceProvider'`to the `providers` key.
 Then, edit the `aliases` key and add `'Geocodio' => 'Stanley\Geocodio\Geocodio'` to the array.

 You are now ready to use the Facade.
-If you are using Laravel, you will need to pass your API Key as the second parameter.
+If you are using Laravel, you will need to pass your API Key as the third parameter.
 ```php
 $fields = [];
 $key = 'YOUR_API_KEY';